Aerxys/sinkswitch/README.md

 ![Showcase](/example.jpg)

 ## :beginner: Description
-The tool shows a little menu to switch between your pipewire audio outputs(sinks).
-It was written with Hyprland and it's [Special Workspace's (aka scratchpad's)](https://wiki.hypr.land/Configuring/Dispatchers/#special-workspace) in mind, but should be usable with any other compositor that got a scratchpad feature too like Sway etc., or even just from your terminal if you wish to.
+The tool spawns a little menu running in your terminal to switch between your pipewire audio outputs(sinks).
+It was written with Hyprland and it's [Special Workspace's (aka scratchpad's)](https://wiki.hypr.land/Configuring/Dispatchers/#special-workspace) in mind, but should be usable with any other compositor that got a scratchpad feature aswell(Sway etc.), or you can run it just in the terminal if you wish to.
 <br/>

 ## :dna: Dependencies
-Using [Hyprland](https://hypr.land/): As most modern distro's already use pipewire & wireplumber as their audio backend/frontend, the only thing you might need to install as dependency is [fzf](https://github.com/junegunn/fzf).
+Using [Hyprland](https://hypr.land/): As most modern distro's already use pipewire & wireplumber as their audio backend/frontend, the only thing you might need to install as a dependency is [fzf](https://github.com/junegunn/fzf).

 ### List of dependencies
 - **Hyprland** or any other compositor that makes use of some sort of scratchpad